PHI2025-PRISM/phi-wiki.github.io/README.md

 # phi-wiki.github.io
 Understand existence, define nothingness.

-This repository is for personal wiki, and anyone can use the content in this wiki under the [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/) license
+This repository is used for my personal wiki, and anyone can use the content in this wiki under the [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/) license